FACTBOX-Details of use of AstraZeneca, J&J COVID vaccines | Health

 Following is an outline of countries that have restricted or suspended the use of COVID-19 vaccines from AstraZeneca and Johnson & Johnson, after Europe confirmed possible links to rare blood clots.

-J&J and AstraZeneca have stated that no clear causal relationship has been established between the clots and their vaccines.
-The European Medicines Agency has so far maintained that the benefits of both the shots outweigh any risks.
+J&J and AstraZeneca have stated that no clear causal relationship has been established between their vaccines and such blood clots.
+The European Medicines Agency maintains that the benefits of both shots outweigh any risks.
 COUNTRIES USING THE ASTRAZENECA VACCINE WITH RESTRICTIONS

-AUSTRALIA Recommended on April 8 that people under 50 should get Pfizer's COVID-19 vaccine in preference to AstraZeneca's.
+AUSTRALIA Recommended on April 8 that people under 50 should get Pfizer's COVID-19 vaccine rather than AstraZeneca's.

 BRITAIN Vaccination committee has said an alternative should be given for people under 30 where possible, but that people who have received a first dose of the vaccine should get a second shot.